mieven/BAIS-3250-Final-Project/Data/README.md

 The data dictionary provides a comprehensive view of movies by combining financial data—such as budget, domestic gross, and worldwide earnings—with critic and audience ratings from major platforms like Rotten Tomatoes, IMDb, and Metacritic.
 It also includes descriptive details such as genre, runtime, studio, director, and awards, offering rich context for analysis.
 This allows for in-depth exploration of how different factors influence a movie’s critical reception and commercial success.

 ## Final Movies File
-This dataset contains detailed information on a wide range of movies, including release dates, budgets, box office earnings (domestic and worldwide), runtimes, and genres.
+This dataset is our full scraped excel file that contains detailed information on a wide range of movies, including release dates, budgets, box office earnings (domestic and worldwide), runtimes, and genres.
 It also includes critical and audience ratings from Rotten Tomatoes, IMDb, and Metacritic, as well as metadata such as studios, directors, and award details.
 This rich combination of financial and descriptive data allows for in-depth analysis of what factors drive a movie’s commercial and critical success.

 ## Jupyter Notebook